cseanburns/research-notebook/source/_posts/2013-10-08-reading-robert-k-merton-priorities-part-1.markdown

 example, peer review is supposed to accomplish.
 There will be some parts of the work of science that no one will ever be able to confirm was done appropriately.
-It seems to me that there will always, at some level, have to be some trust involved, no matter how high the stakes.
+It seems to me that there will always have to be, at some level, some trust involved, no matter how high the stakes.

 Part 2 of these notes come next.